How does Web Design Impacts Customer Experience?

 Impact Conversions

-Design a modern yet simple interface.
+- Design a modern yet simple interface that reduces cognitive load at every step

 Improves Content Presentation